orao-network/aptos-vrf/README.md

 - Currently we're implementing a workaround through move scripts.

 ## Examples
-We've prepared two off-chain usage examples.
+We've prepared two off-chain usage examples for devnet.
 - The [JS example](https://github.com/orao-network/aptos-vrf/tree/master/examples/js) provides a frontend web3 dApp built using React.
 We integrated Pontem wallet but any aptos browser wallet should work in this web example.
 - There's also a [Rust CLI](https://github.com/orao-network/aptos-vrf/tree/master/examples/rust) app that generates a new wallet, gets an airdrop from aptos devnet, requests and outputs randomness.